Tsarpf/twitter-scheduler/README.md

 # twitter-scheduler
-Simple scheduler thing with node and rxjs
+Simple scheduler thing made with node and rxjs

 `main.js` is the backend, front-end is under `/public`